H00001/BHSH/pager.md

 # Abstract

 This design uses STC89C52RC single-chip microcomputer as the core of the working principle and design method of temperature control system.
 The temperature signal is collected by the temperature chip DS18B20 and transmitted to the single-chip microcomputer as a digital signal.
 This article introduces the hardware part of the control system, including: temperature detection circuit, temperature control circuit, display circuit.
-The single chip microcomputer processes the signals accordingly to achieve the purpose of temperature control.The single chip microcomputer processes the signals accordingly to achieve the purpose of temperature control.
+The single chip microcomputer processes the signals accordingly to achieve the purpose of temperature control.
+The single chip microcomputer processes the signals accordingly to achieve the purpose of temperature control.
 The paper also focouses on the software design part, which adopts a modular structure.
-The main modules are: digital tube display prog随机存取存储器, keyboard scanning and key processing prog随机存取存储器, temperature signal processing prog随机存取存储器, relay control prog随机存取存储器, and over-temperature alarm process.
+The main modules are: digital tube display prog random access memory, keyboard scanning and key processing prog random access memory, temperature signal processing prog random access Memory, relay control prog, random access memory, and over-temperature alarm pr ocess.
 The control system can store relevant temperature data in real time and record the current time.
-The system prog随机存取存储器 mainly includes a main prog随机存取存储器, a readout temperature subprog随机存取存储器, a calculation temperature subprog随机存取存储器, a key processing prog随机存取存储器, an LCD display prog随机存取存储器, and a data storage prog随机存取存储器.
+The system prog random access memory mainly includes a main prog random access memory, a readout temperature subprog random access memory, a calculation temperature subprog random Access memory, a key processing prog random access memory, an LCD display prog random access memory, and a data storage prog random access memory.